With insights from the Index, technologists and businesses can determine where they may want to invest their time and resources.

 We then calculate the median CMGR value for our technology.

 WHAT THE INDEX MEANS

-Each value in the index represents how relatively popular a technology is measured across the six data sources.
+Each value in the Index represents how relatively popular a technology is measured across the eight data sources.
 For the PTI, the definition of popularity encompasses multiple dimensions of technology engagement.
-This means the index captures:
+This means the Index captures::

 interest around the origin and usage of a given technology